Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 11 - File Handling/README.md

 **Summary:**
 The learning outcomes expected of a fellow that has covered this module are as follows:
-- Understand basic file operations and how to perform them using PHP - Create a File, Open a File, Close a File, Read a File, Write to a File, Append to a File.
+- Basic file operations and how to perform them using PHP - Create a File, Open a File, Close a File, Read a File, Write to a File, Append to a File.
-- Understand basic directory operations using PHP - Open a Directory, Read contents within a directory, Change working directory.
+- Basic directory operations using PHP - Open a Directory, Read contents within a directory, Change working directory.
-- Understand more advanced directory operations in PHP using the DirectoryIterator and RecursiveDirectoryIterator classes.
+- More advanced directory operations in PHP using the DirectoryIterator and RecursiveDirectoryIterator classes.
 Also serves as an introduction to working with SPL Iterator classes.

 The following are the Outputs, Knowledge, Behaviors, and Beliefs for File Handling.